sabertazimi/awesome-notes/notes/web/javascript/javascriptPerformanceNotes.md

 ### Data Preloading

+- Generally, preloads will load in order parser gets to them for anything >= `Medium`.
+- Font preloads are probably best towards end of `<head>` or beginning of `<body>`.
+- Import preloads should be done after `<script>` tag that needs the import.
+- Image preloads will have a low priority (async scripts).

 Role of [preload scanner](https://web.dev/preload-scanner) is speculative, meaning that it examines **raw markup** (not scan CSS) in order to find resources to opportunistically fetch